 Downtown Las Vegas has plenty of options for riding depending on your comfort level.
 Knowing the best route to take ahead of time often makes a bicycle trip easier.
 You can look up route ideas in several ways:

-- Use the Ride RTC app on your smart phone.
+- Use the Transit app on your smartphone.

 - RTC Bike Share online station map

 - Google Maps allows you to select a bicycle as your means of transportation and gives you the best route and elevation.

 - Minimize riding on the sidewalk.
 Always yield to pedestrians.

 - A bicycle is a vehicle, follow and obey all traffic lights and signs.

 - Every lane is a bike lane, people on bikes may use a whole lane.

 - Watch for open car doors and right turning cars.

 - Give extra clearance to buses and trucks.
 They have large blind spots and may not see you.
 Watch for buses pulling in and away from the curb.